🧬

 Are black Great Danes prone to specific health issues?

-Like all giant breeds, they are susceptible to bloat, hip dysplasia, and dilated cardiomyopathy.
+Like all giant breeds, they are susceptible to bloat (GDV) and hip dysplasia, requiring careful management of diet and exercise.

 Are they good with children?